davidlee06/WeatherWear/README.md

 **TODO:**

+- change add outfit button to "added" and then disabled it when outfit is added but change it back and re-enable it when a new outfit is generated
--   Style the homepage
+-   Style the homepage city page and locker page
--   Add sign in with google button to the homepage
+-   add links to all products
+-   add "add to locker buttton" if user is signed in and on the city page
+-   add "remove from locker" button for all outfits in the locker pages
+-   make the app a pwa for mobile
+-   figure out how to do hosting